egnyte/egnyte-js-sdk/src/docs/filepicker.md

     var picker = egnyte.filePicker(containerNode,options);
 ```

-The `select` option is not available in remote file picker.
+The `select` and `texts` options are not available in remote file picker.